lachrist/linvail/README.md

   * *`valueOf` Method*:
     A similar mechanism to boxed value is to use the `valueOf` method.
     Many JavaScript builtins expecting a primitive value but receiving an object will try to convert this object into a primitive using its `valueOf` method.
-    As for boxed values this solution is not bullet proof and there exists many cases where `valueOf` wrappers will behave differentially within JavaScirpt builtins.
+    As for boxed values this solution is not bullet proof and there exists many cases where the `valueOf` method will not be invoked.
   * *Explicit Wrappers*:
-    Finally a last options consists in using explicit wrappers which should cleanup before escaping to non-instrumented code.
+    Finally a last options consists in using explicit wrappers which should be cleaned up before escaping to non-instrumented code.
     This requires to setup an access control system between instrumented code and non-instrumented code.
     This the solution that Linvail directly enables.